mcci-catena/docker-iot-dashboard/SETUP.md

 dashboard.example.com_postfix_1       /sbin/my_init                    Up             0.0.0.0:2525->25/tcp,:::2525->25/tcp
 ```

+### Manual configuration for `EXPO`

+- `DNC UI` have some limitations that need to be corrected.
+Once the `Expo` container became up, the below steps have to be completed.

+    Follow the below steps:

+    ```console
+    docker-compose exec expo bash

+    cd /expo/dncui

+    bash -c 'echo "export const ViewPropTypes = { style: null };" >> node_modules/react-native-web/dist/index.js'

+    sed -i "s/Text.displayName = 'Text';/Text.propTypes = ()=> {};/g" node_modules/react-native-web/dist/exports/Text/index.js

+    sed -i '/^  BackAndroid,$/d' node_modules/react-native-awesome-alerts/src/AwesomeAlert.js
+    ```

 ### Initial testing

 - Open Grafana on [https://dashboard.example.com](https://dashboard.example.com/), and log in as admin.

 - Change the admin password.

+### Testing DNC setup

+- To test **DNS Server**:
+    In Browser, have a look at the version number using URL: <https://dashboard.example.com/dncserver/version>
+- To test **DNC Standard Plugin**:
+    In Browser, have a look at the version number using URL: <https://dashboard.example.com/dncstdplugin/version>
+- To test **DNC Grafana-Influx Plugin**:
+    In Browser, have a look at the version number using URL: <https://dashboard.example.com/dncgiplugin/version>
+- To test **DNC UI**:
+    In Browser, have a look at the version number using URL: <https://dashboard.example.com/dncui>

+### Set up crontab for fetching `docker-iot-dashboard` version info

+- In the Host machine, a cronjob needs to be configured as below.

+    ```console
+    sudo echo "0 * * * * /bin/bash -l -c '/opt/docker/dashboard.example.com/apiserver/version_check.sh'" >> /etc/crontab
+    ```

+- To test **Version info**:
+    In Browser, have a look at the version number using URL: <https://dashboard.example.com/version>

 ### Set up first data source